Welcome Kindergarten Parents!

 - What are your child’s special needs?
 (This includes everything from allergies to fears, unique physical or medical conditions, previous speech and language intervention, emotional or behavioural patterns, or any major change that might be occurring in your child’s life).

 In addition to the teacher, Alberta Education is a great resource and publishes, ‘Kindergarten in Alberta – A Handbook for Parents-Catholic Version.’
-The resource is available online on the Alberta Education website or you might ask the school to see a copy during orientation.
-It is a very valuable resource.
+The resource is available online on the Alberta Education.
+Click below to access the site.

 To see if your transportation address is eligible for either one-way or two-way transportation, please call our office.